 submission-created.jsfunction ran synchronously whenever we submitted our form.
 In production this isn’t what happens.
 In reality the function will run some time after the submission occurs (it’s usually just a few seconds).
 In other words: the local behaviour is a little different from production.

-- Where to put the function.
-I found that putting my
+Where to put the function.
+I found that

 .jsfunctions in a folder called